Ihavecreativeideas/marketpace-fuckitup/replit.md

-✓ **EPIC BLUE BACKLIGHT**: Created dramatic animated glow with brightness changes and blur effects for premium visual impact ✓ **SCANNING LINES**: Added moving horizontal and vertical scan lines like radar display with gradient transparency effects ✓ **RADAR BLIPS**: Integrated pulsing radar blips positioned around sponsor logo with different colors and timing ✓ **BUSINESS LETTER REFINEMENT**: Updated sponsor letter to "delivering opportunities to local communities" and removed purple font line per user request
+✓ **EPIC BLUE BACKLIGHT**: Created dramatic animated glow with brightness changes and blur effects for premium visual impact ✓ **SCANNING LINES**: Added moving horizontal and vertical scan lines like radar display with gradient transparency effects ✓ **RADAR BLIPS**: Integrated pulsing radar blips positioned around sponsor logo with different colors and timing ✓ **BUSINESS LETTER REFINEMENT**: Updated sponsor letter to "MarketPace is about investing in each other.
+Choosing to support the successful launch of MarketPace, is choosing to support local success.
+Help set the pace and deliver opportunities in your community today!" per user request
 ✓ **METALLIC PURPLE TEXT**: Maintained animated metallic purple shine on "Proudly Sponsored By:" and "Legacy Sponsor" text ✓ **UNIFIED EPIC EFFECTS**: Applied same sonar/radar styling to both community and menu sponsor sections for consistency